maryplank/SAP003-cipher/README.md

 # About the application

 This is a web application that can be accessed through a link, just like any website.
-It was developed fully in JavaScript, meaning that all the logic works client-side, and none information inputed is stored anywhere.
-It also uses HTML and CSS to provide a better user experience, including mobile screens.
+It was developed fully in JavaScript, meaning that all the logic works client-side, and none of the information inputed is stored anywhere.
+It also uses HTML and CSS to provide a better user experience, including for mobile screens.

 The encriptation logic and functions can be found in the cipher.js file.

 It will encrypt uppercase letters, keeping them uppercased and the same goes for lowercase letters.
-Numbers, punctuation (commas, periods, exclamation points and question marks) and special characters (like letters with accents and other signals) will remain as they are typed.
+Numbers, punctuation (commas, periods, exclamation points and question marks) and special characters (like letters with accents and other signals) will remain as they are typed, they will be not encrypted.

 Example: